JPvRiel/personal_ca_code_sign_tls/README.md

                 DNS:<HOSTNAME>, DNS:localhost, DNS:localhost.localdomain IP:127.0.0.1, IP Address:0:0:0:0:0:0:0:1
 ```

-For issued certficates, a PKCS12 export file format is also supplied:
+For issued certificates, a PKCS#12 export file format is also supplied:

-- Java and Windows crypto APIs import this format more simply (compared to seperate `.pem` files).
+- Java and Windows crypto APIs import this format more simply (compared to separate `.pem` files).
-- While openssl can export to PKCS#12 without a passphrase, the Java standard libraries and utilties don't function without passwords.
+- While openssl can export to PKCS#12 without a passphrase, the Java standard libraries and utilities don't function without passwords.

 References: